NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 is a challenge.
 We have found that one usually has to settle with images that are not ideal: different lighting, little perspective change, and little or no stereo parallax.
-So far we have had little success with Cassini’s data, but nonetheless we provide this example as a potential starting point.
+So far we have had little success with Cassini's data, but nonetheless we provide this example as a potential starting point.

 Rhea